realadammatthew/humbleberger/src/ads/yeshua-through-history.md

 ### Has Yeshua left a trail of truth across the centuries?

-Many know Yeshua (Jesus) as the central figure of the New Testament.
+Many know Yeshua (Jesus) as the central figure of the New Covenant.
 But His story didn’t begin in Bethlehem — and it certainly didn’t end in Jerusalem.
 From ancient prophecy to global impact, the **echoes of Yeshua** reverberate through history.

 ---